Extending within the UK

 What evidence can I provide to show I have sufficient funds?

 If all of your fees and living costs are to be paid by a sponsor, you are required to show an original sponsor letter instead of bank statements.
-For details on what constitutes an official financial sponsor, see the Tier 4 Policy Guidance points 197-199.
-Please note that family or friends are not considered official financial sponsors.
+For details on what constitutes an official financial sponsor, see the Points-based system: Student Route - Student and Child Student Document page 46 to page 53 - Please note that family or friends are not considered official financial sponsors.

 If you are paying your fees and living costs yourself, you must submit bank statements or a letter from the bank showing that you have the required amount in your account for no less than 28 days.
 The date of your closing balance must be within one month of your application.
-Appendix C of the Immigration Rules contains details of what your financial documents must show in order to be acceptable.
+Appendix: Finance contains details of what your financial documents must show in order to be acceptable.

 How much do I need to show to cover my maintenance fees?

 Students that study in Coventry require £1,023 for each month of their course, up to a maximum of nine months (£9,207).

 Students that study at Coventry University London Campus require £1,334 for each month of their course and up to a maximum of nine months (£12,006).

 If the applicant is applying for permission to stay and has been living in the UK with permission for 12 months or more on the date of application, they do not need to show funds, but the funds still need to be available.